-The last thing you want to do is crank out blog posts, eBooks, or other resources that won't be effective — it will not only waste your time, but it'll be off-putting to your prospective customers.
+Content marketing for manufacturing companies is a critical element to any lead generation strategy.
+When done right, it builds your brand image and creates a stronger relationship between you and your customer.
+But the last thing you want to do is crank out blog posts, eBooks, or other resources that won't be effective — it will not only waste your time, but it'll turn your prospective customers away.

 - Is this content timely to my audience?

 - Does the content aim to solve buyers' problems?

 If you cannot identify the answer to those three questions, your content is missing the mark on relevancy.
 Consider the feedback you get from customers on a day-to-day basis.
 What problems are they having and coming to you to solve?
 Chances are that others in your market are experiencing the same challenges — this presents an opportunity for you to solve their problems through content marketing.

 Take a look at The Rodon Group's "Hydraulic, Electric, and Hybrid Plastic Injection Molding: Which Process is Right for You?" blog post — it addresses their prospects' challenges throughout the copy clearly and completely.